DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityDevExtremeDemo/README.md

-To view a demo application on our cloud server, click the link [EFCoreSecurityDevExtremeDemo](http://efcoresecuritydevextremedemoweb.azurewebsites.net/)
+This demo application is publised at [EFCoreSecurityDevExtremeDemo](http://efcoresecuritydevextremedemoweb.azurewebsites.net/)

-This solution demonstrates how to represent  [EFCoreSecurityODataService](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataService)  as visual representation by dint of [DevExtreme](http://js.devexpress.com/).
+The example demonstrates how to access  [EFCoreSecurityODataService](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataService)  using a  [DevExtreme](http://js.devexpress.com/) application.

-First you need create [OData service](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataService) or using [our service](http://efcoresecurityodataservicedemo.azurewebsites.net/).
-After creating OData service you will need to use any visual widgets from DevEhtreme.
-Then connect your visual widgets to your OData service.
-How do this you look at this link [How to load and display OData entities](https://www.devexpress.com/Support/Center/Question/Details/Q450569).
-To create data source with our OData service use following code:
+First, create [OData service](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityODataService) or use [an existing demo service](http://efcoresecurityodataservicedemo.azurewebsites.net/).
+Then, you can use any visual widgets from DevExtreme and [connect them to the OData service](https://www.devexpress.com/Support/Center/Question/Details/Q450569).
+Use the following code to create a data source with the OData service:

 ```
   (function() {
     TestApp.db = {